Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Approach

 \section{Approach}

-The overall structure of our model is shown in Figure~\ref{fig:framework}.
-First, a \textit{domain-aware syntactic encoder} is proposed for incorporating domain-shared and domain-specific features, which are combined for intent detection.
-Second, a two-stage decoder includes \textit{Slot Filter} and \textit{Slot Controller} module, which is used to make fine-grained knowledge transfer for the token-level slot filling.
-Both intent detection and slot filling parameters are optimized simultaneously via a joint learning scheme.
+The overall structure of our multi-level shared-private framework is shown in Figure~\ref{fig:framework}.
+First, the model consists of a \textit{shared-private syntactic encoder}, which is used for generating domain-shared and domain-specific features.
+Second, the sentence-level shared and private features are combined for intent detection directly.
+Third, a token-level shared-private framework is used on top of the sentence-level representations, which includes a two-stage decoder, and for making fine-grained knowledge transfer for slot filling.